learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 * `fr` - Represents a _fraction_ unit.
 Using `fr` will set a cell's width or height based on the total number of fractions used.
-A setting of `1fr 2fr 1fr 1fr` will result in each fraction being 20% of grid container, with the second cell being twice as large.
+A setting of `1fr 2fr 1fr 1fr` will result in each fraction being 20% of grid container, with the second cell being twice as large
 * `%` - You can use percentages for each row or column in a template.
 These will act similar to `fr` units.
-However, it is possible to mix and match units in these templates.
-The following will produce a grid where the first column is half the container width, and the other two are half of the _remaining_ width, 25% each.
+It is possible to mix and match units in these templates
 * `px` - Cells can be given a set width and height using the pixel unit.
-This can be helpful when you're creating more complex grids and want one row or column to stay the same size.
+This can be helpful when you're creating more complex grids and want one row or column to stay the same size
 * `auto` - The `auto` value can be used as the default value, but can also be used to set specific columns and rows.
-This works well with `px` and `%` units, so if we were to define `grid-template-columns` as `50px auto 25%`, we would get a three column grid where the first column is always 50 pixels wide, the last column is always 25% of the total width of our container, and the middle column will fill the remaining space.
+This works well with `px` and `%` units, so if we were to define `grid-template-columns` as `50px auto 25%`, we would get a three column grid where the first column is always 50 pixels wide, the last column is always 25% of the total width of our container, and the middle column will fill the remaining space

 ##### `repeat`